MetaMask/SIPs/SIPS/sip-15.md

 ## Specification

 > Formal specifications are written in Typescript.
-Usage of `CAIP-N` specifications, where `N` is a number, are references to [Chain Agnostic Improvement Proposals](https://github.com/ChainAgnostic/CAIPs).

 ### Language